Depok: Ethnic groups

 Lenggang Nyai dance of Betawi people.

 The ethnic groups characteristics in the population of Depok are diverse.
 Based on data from the 2000 Indonesian census, the majority of the Depok population's are Betawi, Javanese, and Sundanese.
 Significant numbers also come from the Sumatran ethnic groups, namely Batak and Minangkabau.
-The diversity of ethnic groups in Depok greatly influences the differences in culture and customs of the peoples, where the Betawi people of native Depok and a small number of Sundanese people (not including other ethnic Sundanese immigrants from Parahyangan and Banten) in the eastern part of the city are recognized as the indigenous people of Depok.
+The Betawi people and a small number of Sundanese people (not including other ethnic Sundanese immigrants from Parahyangan and Banten) in the eastern part of the city are recognized as the indigenous people of Depok.
 The following is the population of Depok City based on ethnicity according to data from the 2000 Indonesian census;